HL7/davinci-crd/input/pagecontent/hooks.md

 * The use of SMART to explore "what-if" scenarios is distinct from the use of SMART envisioned in CDS Hooks:
     * rather than launching a SMART app based on a returned card, a SMART app is used here to invoke a CDS hook to artificially simulate a workflow in the CRD Client that would normally trigger a hook
-    * when a SMART app is launched, draft orders within a CRD Client will not typically be available to the app to submit to the CRD Service - information for consideration in the "what-if" scenario will need to be entered into the app directly
+    * when a SMART app is launched, draft orders within a CRD Client will not typically be available to the app to submit to the CRD Server - information for consideration in the "what-if" scenario will need to be entered into the app directly
-    * when a CRD Service returns cards, any instructions associated with the cards will be displayed in the app, but it may not be able to execute the instructions within the cards
+    * when a CRD Server returns cards, any instructions associated with the cards will be displayed in the app, but it may not be able to execute the instructions within the cards
 * Exploration of "what-if" scenarios using the app is intended to work for all the hooks.
 This might be accomplished using separate SMART apps for different types of orders / processes (e.g. distinct what-if apps for ordering drugs, ordering labs, doing referrals, scheduling appointments, etc.) or a single SMART app that prompts the user to identify they scenario they are interested in exploring prior to invoking the hook.

 <div markdown="1" class="new-content">

 #### Registering DTR apps with CRD

-If a payer supports both CRD and [DTR](http://hl7.org/fhir/us/davinci-dtr) and the EHR intends to enable DTR in addition to CRD, then at the time the CRD service is enabled within the EHR, the service must be configured with the URL of the SMART app that is to be used within that EHR.
+If a payer supports both CRD and [DTR](http://hl7.org/fhir/us/davinci-dtr) and the EHR intends to enable DTR in addition to CRD, then at the time the CRD Server is enabled within the EHR, the service must be configured with the URL of the SMART app that is to be used within that EHR.
 For configuration purposes either zero or one SMART app **SHALL** be configured.
 The SMART app selected must be one that supports all the Questionnaire data types, extensions and other options that will be used by the payer - potentially including adaptive forms.

 **NOTE:** The URL selected **MAY** be a 'logical' URL that corresponds to an EHR internal function rather than a registered SMART app.